Recognizing and Eliciting Weakly Single Crossing Profiles on Trees: Introduction

 \section{Introduction}

 Aggregating preferences of a set of agents is a common problem in multiagent systems.
-In a typical setting, we have a set of $m$ {\em candidates}, a set of $n$ {\em voters} each of whom possesses a {\em preference} which is a linear order (reflexive, anti-symmetric, and transitive relations) over the set of candidates, and we would like to aggregate these preferences into one preference which intuitively ``reflects'' the preference of all the voters.
-However, it is well-known that the pairwise majority relation of a set of preferences may often be intransitive due to existence of {\em Condorcet cycles} -- a set of candidates $\{c_i: i\in[\el]\}$ where $c_i$ is preferred over $c_{i\pmod* \el + 1}$ by a majority of the voters for every $i\in[\el]$ (see Moulin~\cite{moulin1991axioms}).
-Consecutively, a substantial amount of research effort has been devoted to finding interesting restrictions on the preferences of the voters which ensure transitivity of the majority relation (see Merlin and Gaertner~\cite{merlin2004domain} for a survey).
+In a typical setting, we have a set of $m$ {\em candidates}, a set of $n$ {\em voters} each of whom possesses a {\em preference} which is a linear order (reflexive, anti-symmetric, and transitive relation) over the set of candidates, and we would like to aggregate these preferences into one preference which intuitively ``reflects'' the preference of all the voters.
+However, it is well-known that the pairwise majority relation of a set of preferences may often be intransitive due to existence of the {\em Condorcet cycles} --- a set of candidates $\{c_i: i\in\{1,\ldots,\el\}\}$ where $c_i$ is preferred over $c_{i + 1}$ by a majority of the voters for every $i\in\{1,\ldots,\el-1\}$ and $c_\el$ is preferred over $c_1$ (see \cite{moulin1991axioms}).
+Consecutively, a substantial amount of research effort has been devoted to finding interesting restrictions on the preferences of the voters which ensure transitivity of the majority relation (see \cite{merlin2004domain} for a survey).